-On the episode that went live on Tuesday (listen below), McSweeney explained, “I met a comedian, I’ve dealt with a few comedians.
+On the episode that went live on Tuesday, McSweeney explained, “I met a comedian, I’ve dealt with a few comedians.
 They are the worst, I don’t even know why I entertain this but I have to say, Michael Che is so arrogant and so rude and disrespectful that I cannot even believe that someone…You’re like a D-list celebrity to me, whatever, that’s why I don’t even care that I’m saying his name.
-I’m not like blowing up Jay Z’s spot.”
+I’m not like blowing up Jay-Z’s spot.”

-“Why are you on a dating app if you hate women?
+She went on to add, “Why are you on a dating app if you hate women?
 Literally, you’ve never met me and you’re texting me like I’m a stupid bitch, texting me and being mad rude.
 He kept just texting me, going, ‘I’m fat.
 Does that turn you on?’
-And I’m like, ‘you’re fat?
-I think I’ve seen you and you’re not fat, okay.”
+And I’m like, ‘You’re fat?
+I think I’ve seen you and you’re not fat, okay.'”

-Che didn’t respond directly to McSweeney, but today coverage surfaced on Page Six, that included 16 screen captures of text exchanges between McSweeney and Che that took place for the most part from late December through early January.
-The two traded texts until early January when Che said he wasn’t interested in meeting in person.
+Che didn’t respond directly to McSweeney, but today Page Six published 16 screen captures of text exchanges between McSweeney and Che dated from December through January when Che let McSweeney know he wasn’t interested in meeting in person.

-While Che didn’t say whether he sent the Page Six the screen grabs (though who else would?), he was quoted in the article.
+While Che didn’t say whether he sent the Page Six the screen grabs, he was quoted in the article.
 “For the record I am proud of my curves,” said Che, a reference to text exchanges in which Che referred to himself as fat.
-It’s not clear what exchanges took place between McSweeney and Che outside of what was provided to Page Six.
+It’s not clear what other communication took place between McSweeney and Che outside of what was provided to Page Six.

-The story went to another level when blogger and author Luvvie Ajayi inserted herself with a series of Tweets, accusing McSweeney of believing Che owes her his attention because she is white.
+The story gained further steam when blogger and author Luvvie Ajayi inserted herself into the story with a series of tweets, in which she accused McSweeney of believing Che owes her his attention because she is white.
 “I just have a problem w/ her attitude of being ENTITLED to this man’s interest.
 So he’s not that into you.
 AND?
-He doesn’t owe you interest.”
+He doesn’t owe you interest,” she wrote.

-McSweeney responded to Ajai Tweets by stating race was not an issue.
+McSweeney responded to Ajayi’s tweets by stating race was not an issue.
 “This insane woman literally turned a gossip bit into a race war of some sort.
-Gd help us with people like this in the world,” said McSweeney.
+Gd help us with people like this in the world,” wrote McSweeney.